Have you tried Sticker Match to help pencil grip?

 - Working left to right is preparing eye-tracking for reading and writing words down the road.

-- Matching the same stickers is improving paying attention to details.
+- Matching the same stickers improves paying attention to details.

 - Expanding vocabulary through conversation.